 4. Parliament Hill

 There’s so much more to photograph on Parliament Hill than the emblematic Peace Tower and symbolic Centennial Flame.
 Zoom into the neo-gothic buildings to capture architectural details like moody gargoyles.
 Walk behind Centre Block for beautiful views across the Ottawa River and to see the exterior of the intricate Library of Parliament – the only part of the original building that was saved in the devastating fire of 1916.
 More than a dozen monuments commemorating important Canadian figures and historical events adorn the grounds, waiting for you to find their best angles.
-And don’t miss the photogenic and free events held on the front lawn of Parliament Hill in the summer: the colourful Changing of the Guard ceremony (daily); and free Yoga on Parliament Hill which attracts hundreds of participants on Wednesdays at noon.
-Note: access to certain events or areas may vary as renovations are taking place.
+And don’t miss the photogenic and free events held on the front lawn of Parliament Hill in the summer: the colourful Changing of the Guard ceremony (daily); and free Yoga on Parliament Hill which attracts hundreds of participants on Wednesdays during the noon hour.
+Note: Access to certain events or areas may vary as renovations are taking place.

 5. Rideau Canal